hguiney/resume/content/experience/flare/index.md

 ]
 ---

-Flare makes smart jewelry that helps women get out of iffy situations by pressing a button to call for help.
+Named one of Time’s Best Inventions of 2020, Flare makes smart jewelry that helps women get out of iffy situations by pressing a button to call for help.
 Worked closely with CEO on early-stage startup team to build “911 Services” feature.
 This feature connects users with emergency dispatchers and reports their location in real-time.
 Led development effort and assigned/approved work for direct report.
-100% remote.